Lloydminster: Ethnicity

+Religion

 More than 78% of residents identified as Christian at the time of the 2001 census, while over 18% indicated that they had no religious affiliation.
 For specific denominations Statistics Canada found that 31% of residents identified as Roman Catholic, and 44% Protestants of which, 18% identified with the United Church of Canada, more than 7% identified as Anglican, about 5% identified as Lutheran, almost 3% identified as Pentecostal, about 2% identified as Baptists, and just over 1% of the population identified as Eastern Orthodox.